 It is recognised that women are often victims as well as perpetrators of crime and Creating Change addresses the needs and behaviours that will help to prevent the repeat pattern of victimisation.
 The tone of the course is about creating a safe, honest and trusted space and the awareness of self- respect, assertiveness, emotional intelligence and confidence, equipping women with the ability to ask for help from support networks and to trust the systems that are in place for women.

-As non-offenders it is hard to imagine the profound positive impact of being given permission to play, to explore self- expression, to experience critical self- reflection, to be encouraged to feel love and compassion for yourself and others and to experience trust and safety in a learning space/group.
+There is a profound positive impact from being given permission to play, to explore self- expression, to experience critical self- reflection, to be encouraged to feel love and compassion for yourself and others and to experience trust and safety in a learning space/group.

 “This group has helped my anger management.
 I can be a fool without violence.
 I’ve learned how to negotiate”

 “I’ve gone to the police about something, it’s given me the confidence to do that rather than take the matter into my own hands.”

 “I’ve not been listening and now I can start listening and behaving.
 I can be myself, not be judged.
 I have freedom of speech here.”

 “this is contagious practice and a real investment for staff to experience” Staff feedback.